AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 Note that multiple applications can share the same DLL in memory, reducing the overall memory footprint.
 This is especially beneficial for common libraries like the Windows API.

+# What is DLL Injection ?

+Here is a simple definition:

+DLL injection is a technique used to execute code within the address space of another process by forcing it to load a dynamic link library (DLL).

+# How DLL Injection Works ?

+DLL injection typically involves 4 important steps:

+Attaching to the Target Process: The injector program attaches to the target process.
+This can be done using functions like OpenProcess, which opens a handle to the target process.

+Allocating Memory in the Target Process: The injector allocates memory within the target process’s address space to store the path of the DLL to be injected.
+This is often done using the VirtualAllocEx function.

+Writing the DLL Path into the Allocated Memory: The path of the DLL to be injected is written into the allocated memory in the target process using the WriteProcessMemory function.

+Loading the DLL into the Target Process: The injector creates a remote thread in the target process that executes the LoadLibrary function, which loads the DLL into the process.
+This can be done using the CreateRemoteThread function or other similar functions like NtCreateThreadEx.